anvilresearch/connect-nodejs/README.md

 ### Protecting Services

-Anvil Connect SDK includes Connect/Express/Restify compatible middleware for authenticating access tokens issued by Anvil Connect and enforcing authorization based on OAuth 2.0 scope.
+This package includes Connect/Express/Restify compatible middleware for authenticating access tokens issued by Anvil Connect and enforcing authorization based on OAuth 2.0 scope.

 This middleware can be used as route specific middleware...